-Impeachment debate kicks off with GOP objections on floor, Capitol protests
+Impeachment debate heats up on floor as GOP objects, Pelosi says Trump gave Congress 'no choice'

 “And I think there very well may be members who have regrets after this day when they’re asked in the future why they did nothing to stand up to the unethical president who is destroying our national security.”

-Fox News’ Chad Pergram, Sarah Tobianski and Jason Smith contributed to this report.
+Fox News’ Chad Pergram, Adam Shaw, Sarah Tobianski and Jason Smith contributed to this report.